-escapeFilter: The Guardian of HTML Safe Escaping
+escapeFilter: The guardian of HTML safe escaping.

-However, in certain specific scenarios, you may need to intervene manually, such as: when you go through{{ variable|safe }}The filter disabled the automatic escaping of a specific variable, but then wanted to re-escape part of its content in HTML; or when going through{% autoescape off %}After the entire code block is automatically escaped by the instruction, when it is necessary to re-enable escaping for specific variables,escapeThe filter becomes particularly important.
+However, in certain specific scenarios, you may need to intervene manually, such as when you go through{{ variable|safe }}The filter has closed the automatic escaping of a specific variable, but then wants to re-escape a part of the content in HTML; or when passing through{% autoescape off %}The command has disabled the automatic escaping of the entire code block, and it needs to re-enable escaping for specific variables when,escapeThe filter is particularly important.

-For example, if you have a variableuserInputincludes<script>alert('xss');</script>such content, and it is desired to be displayed on the page as text rather than executed as a script:
+For example, if you have a variableuserInputContains<script>alert('xss');</script>such content is to be displayed as text on the page rather than executed as a script:

 {# 默认情况下,AnQiCMS会自动转义,所以下面的输出是安全的 #}